YajingHao/ZetaSuite/README.md

 # ZetaSuit
-Zeta score method to analysis multiple targets multiple hits screening
+A computation method to analysis multiple targets multiple hits screening

 # Installation
 Since ZetaSuit is written in Shell, R and Perl, R and Perl are needed.